Above: Denver's Historic Union Station

 3.)
 Denver Art Museum

 We rode past the Denver Art Museum a few times during our Lyft excursions and were told by a few different people that we needed to visit this place.
-This art museum is supposed to be one of the best there is, so I definitely would love to check it out when I have more time.4.)
-Denver Public Library
+This art museum is supposed to be one of the best there is, so I definitely would love to check it out when I have more time.

 In addition to enjoying all the shops and restaurants in present-day Larimer Square, you can also learn more about its history with a self-guided or scheduled group walking tour!
 What better way to find out how the mile-high city got its start?